-A verifier impersonation-resistant authentication protocol SHALL establish an authenticated protected channel with the verifier.
-It SHALL then strongly and irreversibly bind a channel identifier that was negotiated in establishing the authenticated protected channel to the authenticator output (e.g., by signing the two values together using a private key controlled by the claimant for which the public key is known to the verifier).
-The verifier SHALL validate the signature or other information used to prove verifier impersonation resistance.
-This prevents an impostor verifier, even one that has obtained a certificate representing the actual verifier, from replaying that authentication on a different authenticated protected channel.
+A verifier impersonation-resistant authentication protocol SHALL establish an authenticated 1507 1508 protected channel with the verifier.
+It SHALL then strongly and irreversibly bind a channel identifier that was negotiated in establishing the authenticated protected channel to the 1509 1510 authenticator output (e.g., by signing the two values together using a private key controlled by the claimant for which the public key is known to the verifier).
+The verifier SHALL validate 1511 the signature or other information used to prove verifier impersonation resistance.
+This 1512 prevents an impostor verifier, even one that has obtained a certificate representing the actual 1513 1514 verifier, from replaying that authentication on a different authenticated protected channel.

-Approved cryptographic algorithms SHALL be used to establish verifier impersonation resistance where it is required.
-Keys used for this purpose SHALL provide at least the minimum security strength specified in the latest revision of SP 800-131A (112 bits as of the date of this publication).
+1516 Approved cryptographic algorithms SHALL be used to establish verifier impersonation

-One example of a verifier impersonation-resistant authentication protocol is client-authenticated TLS, because the client signs the authenticator output along with earlier messages from the protocol that are unique to the particular TLS connection being negotiated.
+- AUTHENTICATION & LIFECYCLE MANAGEMENT resistance where it is required.
+Keys used for this purpose SHALL provide at least the 1517 - minimum 1518

-Authenticators that involve the manual entry of an authenticator output, such as out-of-band and OTP authenticators, SHALL NOT be considered verifier impersonation-resistant because the manual entry does not bind the authenticator output to the specific session being authenticated.
+- security strength specified in the latest revision of SP 800-131A (112 bits as of the date of this publication). - 1522 1523 One example of a verifier impersonation-resistant authentication protocol is client1524 authenticated TLS, because the client signs the authenticator output along with earlier 1525 messages from the protocol that are unique to the particular TLS connection being negotiated. - Authenticators that involve the manual entry of an authenticator output, such as out-of-band and OTP authenticators, SHALL NOT be considered verifier impersonation-resistant because the manual entry does not bind the authenticator output to the specific session being authenticated.
 In a MitM attack, an impostor verifier could replay the OTP authenticator output to the verifier and successfully authenticate.